jynxio/www.jynxio.com/post/react-19-async-transition-pitfall/index.md

 hero: "hero.png"
 ---

+> 💡 This article is based on React 19.1.1.

 Before React 19, startTransition didn't support async functions.
 If you wanted to update state after an `await`, you had to wrap it in another startTransition, like this:

 ```ts